OWASP/www-project-security-qualitative-metrics/SECURITY-QUALITATIVE-METRICS.md

  [![GitHub release](https://img.shields.io/github/release/Naereen/StrapDown.js.svg)](https://github.com/OWASP/www-project-security-qualitative-metrics/releases)

-## Metrics related to Highlights of Application Architecture, Design, and Implementation
+## Metrics Related to Highlights of Application Architecture, Design, and Implementation

 In the first group, details related to mostly technical decisions are evaluated for a web application software.
 These decisions may be related to application architecture, design, and implementation.
 Technical staff including software developers, architects may benefit this list while designing and implementing software.